JosefNemec/Playnite/doc/tutorials/extensions/plugins.md

 - [Playnite.FullscreenApp](https://github.com/JosefNemec/Playnite/blob/master/source/Playnite.FullscreenApp/packages.config)

 Probably the most common case where you might need to add an external dependency is for data serialization, usually JSON one.
 SDK already provides object serialization [methods](xref:Playnite.SDK.Data.Serialization) which should cover most serialization cases, including [DontSerialize](xref:Playnite.SDK.Data.DontSerializeAttribute) and [SerializationPropertyName](xref:Playnite.SDK.Data.SerializationPropertyNameAttribute) attributes.

+> [!NOTE]
+> PlayniteSDK is designed in a way that all versions from one major version branch (for example 1.0, 1.1, 1.2 etc.) are backwards compatible.
+Therefore plugin written for SDK version 1.0 will also work with Playnite containing all 1.x versions of SDK.
+When loading plugins Playnite checks all SDK references and won't load plugins referencing incompatible SDK versions.

 Referencing Playnite assemblies
 ---------------------